LemmyTron/P3Punchout/README.md

 # P3Punchout
 ## Bella Santos and Henry Lemersal
 Hey y'all!
 Here is our legendary game: Period 3 Punchout.
-Unlike typical fighting games, this one feature OUR CLASS!
+Unlike typical fighting games, this one features OUR AWESOME CLASS!
 Look out for familiar faces, locations, and more.
+We hope you enjoy :)

 ### insert gif